 - Information about online registration for accredited NGOs wanting to attend the 10th session is now available.
 The deadline is 1st April 2019.

-- The call for side event applications is expected to be published here soon.
+- The call for side event applications is now open here.
+The deadline is 20th March 2019.

 - For more information about Accreditation and its benefits, click here.